oroinc/documentation/user_guide/first_steps.rst

 .. hint::

-    New integration may be implemented in the system at any moment.
+    New integration may be implemented in the system at any moment.  if your company requires integrations with a third party system not available out of the box, an extension to enable the integration may be ordered and created.

 .. _user-guide-get-ready-workflows: